 How to do Satin Stitch

-Step 2: Begin with your needle and thread coming up to the right side of the fabric at a spot on the edge of the design at (1).
+Begin with your needle and thread coming up to the right side of the fabric at a spot on the edge of the design at (1).

-TIP: For best results, work from the middle of the design towards the outer edges.
+- For best results, work from the middle of the shape towards the outer edges.
 It is easier to control the format of the stitches and the finished effect in this way.

-Step 3: Re-insert your needle directly across the pattern to the opposite side at (2).
+- Re-insert your needle directly across the pattern to the opposite side at (2).

-Step 4: Return to the right side of the fabric by inserting your needle from underneath, next to the first stitch at (3).
+- Return to the right side of the fabric by inserting your needle from underneath, next to the first stitch at (3).

 This is the pattern to follow as you fill in the area with satin stitch.
 Try and get the stitches close together with minimal gaps.
 Repeat for the opposite side of the shape.

-Satin Stitch – Four simple steps:
+Satin Stitch - Four Simple Steps

 - Up from the back to start